-The UHFS asked households whether they received assistance in rounds 1 through 6 from the following sources: (i) remittance from abroad, (ii) assistance from family within the country, (iii) assistance from other non-family individuals, (iv) assistance from NGOs, and (v) assistance from the government.
+In rounds 1 through 6, the UHFS asked households whether they received assistance from the following sources: (i) remittance from abroad, (ii) assistance from family within the country, (iii) assistance from other non-family individuals, (iv) assistance from NGOs, and (v) assistance from the government.
 The questions were asked the same way as the income questions, where households can either report income increase, remaining the same, decrease, or complete loss relative to the prior round.
-Therefore, like the income estimations, we create ordinal variables where 1,0 and -1 represent an increase, same, and decrease/complete loss, respectively.
+Therefore, like the income estimations, we create ordinal variables where 1,0 and -1 represent an increase, same, and decrease/complete loss, respectively, and estimate the effect of lockdowns using the same conditional fixed-effect ordered logistic model.

 Using the household roster information from both UHFS and the UNPS 2019/20, we have data on the number of household members, adults, and children.
 To understand the impact on household structure, we calculate the change in the number of household members by subtracting the number of household members in the prior round from the number for the current round.